Biele10/Enderman-Farm-Macro/README.md

 thank you for using this macro, i have no way of proving that it is safe so.. just trust me 😅.

+any coders feel free to take my python code and tweak it for yourselves :)

 ########################### TO TURN OFF THE MACRO, PRESS THE ESC BUTTON AND SWING YOUR MOUSE TO ANY CORNER OF THE SCREEN, THIS WILL CLOSE THE PROGRAM ###########################

 1. before turning on the macro, ensure you have placed blocks behind you and to your sides by the enderman farm (so that you don't fall off)